 Roselli, La Martina

-The postponement of S/S20 items until S/S21 is something we have heard spoken about in the market, but we don’t believe it is a right decision: it makes sense from the point of view of cost efficiency, but fashion should be innovative.
+The postponement of S/S20 items until S/S21 is something we have heard spoken about on the market, but we don’t believe it is the right decision: it makes sense from the point of view of cost efficiency, but fashion should be innovative.
 The world has changed during this pandemic: offering the same styles wouldn’t reflect this.

+Team DoubleDouble

 Most of the designers we have spoken with have edited their collections to a more precise and lean offering.
 I think this is a smart way to proceed with caution.

 Anything that is suited for the home would be easiest to sell.
-Products catering to large gatherings – such as formal wear, suiting etc. – would be worth holding back.
+Products catering to large gatherings – such as formal wear, suiting, etc. – would be worth holding back.

 Morton and Leonard, Bitter Lemon

-The majority of our stock is seasonless so we will continue with our marketing strategy throughout the year.
+The majority of our stock is seasonless, so we will continue with our marketing strategy throughout the year.
 We think resortwear could be held back until S/S21 because of the travel restrictions imposed.
 Dresses along with leisure wear will continue to be a big seller as we come out of lockdown and the summer months approach.

 Anlauf, Peek & Cloppenburg

-The first experiences [of trading since reopening after the lockdown restrictions have been lifted] show that the footfall in the shopping streets and the desire to buy are lower. e expect customers to cautious.
+The first experiences [of trading since reopening after the lockdown restrictions have been lifted] show that the footfall in the shopping streets and the desire to buy are lower.
+We expect customers to remain cautious for some time.
 In the case of recurring or timeless product groups in particular, we are currently reviewing articles for the entire size range from the current collections and planning to offer them in the coming year.

 POLETTO, PITTI

-Many countries have already exited or are coming out of the most acute phase of the pandemic and, in their department stores and shops, the 2020 summer collections are or will soon be available for purchase, even if a little later than usual.
+Many countries have already exited or are coming out of the most acute phase of the pandemic and, in their department stores and shops, the 2020 Summer collections are or will soon be available for purchase, even if a little later than usual.
 The new collections will certainly be smaller, but they will still be there.

-Xu
+Xu, Tube Showroom

-Since China started lockdown very early this year, which was the very beginning of spring season, cold weather clothing sales, such as knits, jackets, etc., slowed drastically for most stores.
-And from their feedback most of them will keep these items from S/S20 collections until A/W20.
+Since China started lockdown very early this year, which was the very beginning of the Spring season, cold weather clothing sales, such as knits, jackets, etc., slowed drastically for most stores.
+And from their feedback, most of them will keep these items from S/S20 collections until A/W20.

-Alberto
+Lanowy, Alberto

 I believe in supporting the retailer and definitely not discounting the merchandise.
-It's all about the longevity of the product and continuation of our bestselling management.
+It’s all about the longevity of the product and we implemented a continuation of our bestselling management.

-Product categories masks are the new sneaker.
-And hybrid sport pants - we will focus on the ‘Alberto Hybrid Sport’ product range, for sailing, golf, hiking, camping, climbing and of course biking.
+Product categories: masks are the new sneaker.
+And hybrid sport pants – we will focus on the ‘Alberto Hybrid Sport’ product range for sailing, golf, hiking, camping, climbing, and, of course, biking.

 Jiang, Chop Suey Club

-It makes no sense to discount clothes so heavily just because a new season is coming out even in normal times.
+It makes no sense to discount clothes so heavily just because a new season is coming out, even in normal times.
 There’s absolutely no problem selling S/S20 in S/S21 as long as your cash flow permits.

 I think S/S will always be easier to sell than A/W: single SKU pricing is way lower and there’s a higher general demand.
-Tees, eyewear, swimwear and home goods always be good sales.
+Tees, eyewear, swimwear and home goods will always be good sales.